 Participation is often problematic when it is more centered on the community groups, and more specific to the executive members of these groups.
 The analysis of the composition of the executive members in all 20 Community Forestry User Groups in the two VDCs shows that more than 70% of the executive members were male, 80% rich and educated, and 60% belonged to the higher castes (Brahmin and Chettri).
 The findings show that the majority of the key informants in the interviews also agreed that the majority of the executive positions were occupied by elite male members (KIRN, 3, 4, 6, 7, 8, and 9).
-The review of the community adaptation plan by the Multi-Stakeholder Forestry Programme (MSFP) also shows that most of the participants involved in the adaptation plan of Action (CAPA) represents 140 households, and 25 to 35 elite male participants were involved in the planning preparation process (MSFP, 2013).
+The review of the community adaptation plan by the Multi-Stakeholder Forestry Programme (MSFP) also shows that most of the participants involved in the adaptation programme were male.
+The report further shows that on average, each Community Adaptation Plan of Action (CAPA) represents 140 households, and 25 to 35 elite male participants were involved in the planning preparation process (MSFP, 2013).